samanthagburek/python_graph_library/README.md

     ```
     Then you can create your own graph, for now we only have ``add_edge(from, to)`` method
   - and you can run dfs and bfs on the graph you just created!
+  - helps to use print_graph for debugging purposes

 ## Regarding homework requirements
   - We are waiting for prof Yotov's feedback on homework2, interface.